-5 Things I Would Never Do As An Eating Disorder Therapist
+5 Things I Would Never Do as an Eating Disorder Therapist in Salt Lake City, Utah

 Eating disorders are complex conditions; how often have you heard me say that?
 Here’s to repeating it.
 Different factors make someone vulnerable to developing an eating disorder, and certain factors might protect someone from developing an eating disorder.
 I want to share with you the things I hope I would never do to help protect others from developing eating disorders.